2010 - Suzuki RM-Z450 with 2014 Timbersled SX Snowbike kit

 Timbersled info: The SX (Snow Cross) kit is a purpose built kit for snow cross racing and rough terrain riding.
-Although it is the most expensive kit we offer ($1000 more than our ST model), it features an extra shock for adjustability and incredible suspension performance for jumps.
+Although it is the most expensive kit they offer ($6,499 kit alone), it features an extra shock for adjustability and incredible suspension performance for jumps.
 It boasts 20" of suspension travel!

 Along with the narrower and stiffer track, the sub frame and tunnel is also narrower for a more slim fit on the bike (the tunnel on the SX is about the same width as the bike frame).
 The drive axle on the SX is 1.5” higher and 1” farther forward in the tunnel than our ST and LT kits.
 We were able to do this on the SX kit because of the added space we gained for your feet from it being 2” narrower.
 The SX kit is dual suspended; it includes the same track suspension as the ST and LT models along with an additional shock in the Sub Frame/Swing Arm.
 This adds up to a total of 20” of rear suspension travel.